saurabhkumar04/Learning-Analytics-for-PLAE/README.md

         the technology can help kids.

     key question:
-        Can embodied play activities help students learn scientific concepts like movement of particles in different settings
+        Can embodied play activities help students learn scientific concepts like movement of particles in different settings?

     author:
         - Kumar, Saurabh